RomainFallet/kata-hexagonal-architecture/README.md

 This application is strongly coupled: presentation, business logic and storage layers all live in the same file without any separation of concerns.

+### Mission 0

+Add e2e tests that validate the current behavior of existing application to ensure your refactor does not break anything.

 ### Mission 1

 Your first mission is to transform it using the principles of hexagonal architecture: